-Streamlining how you conceptualize, create, and execute content projects allows you to publish high-quality content to attract and convert buyers consistently.
-In this post, we’ll explore content operations, the importance of its many facets, and how to build a successful program.
+Let’s explore content ops, the importance of its many facets, and how to build a successful program.

 What Is Content Operations?

-Content operations describes the processes, people, and technology required to plan, create, manage, and analyze content marketing across all formats and channels.
+Content operations describes the set of processes, people, and technology required to plan, create, manage, and analyze content marketing across all formats and channels.
 It’s the framework for the entire content creation funnel.

 Why Is Content Operations Important?

-Content operations is tactical in nature.
-It consists of actions that need to happen to keep a content project moving.
-As noted, it involves your people (i.e., creators, subject matter experts, strategists, reviewers, etc.), processes/workflows, and technology.
+This framework is tactical in nature, consisting of all the actions required to keep a content project moving throughout its lifecycle.
+It involves your people (i.e., creators, subject matter experts, strategists, reviewers, etc.), processes or workflows, and technology.

-To get started or improve what you’re doing, follow these steps.
+To get started or improve what you’re doing, follow these three steps.

-Getting to the point of smooth operations starts with technology.
-By using a platform purpose-built for content marketing, everything can happen in the same application.
-It tackles planning, creating, scheduling, collaborating, and measuring.
+Instead of using all your resources piecemeal, use a platform purpose-built for content marketing, providing everything you need in a single application.
+It should be able to tackle planning, creating, scheduling, collaborating, and measuring.

 When comparing options, look for these must-have features:

-Once you have a content marketing platform in place, you’ll want to design your content workflows.
-To do this, you should look at each content type and determine the steps for each.
-For example, a blog post would include research, writing, editing, review, and publishing.
-An infographic would consist of all of these and graphic design.
+Once you have a content marketing platform, you’ll want to design your content workflows.
+To establish your processes, you should look at the content types you create and determine the steps for each.
+For example, blog post creation would include ideating, researching, writing, editing, reviewing, and publishing.
+Making an infographic would consist of all of these plus graphic design.

 In building these flows, keep these things in mind:

-- Consider all parties needed for each type of task (e.g., writers, editors, designers, approvers, etc.).
+- Consider all parties needed for each type of task, such as writers, editors, designers, and approvers.

-- Cover everything even though it may seem too granular; you don’t want to forget important things like the creation of tagged links.
+- Cover everything, even though it may seem too granular; you don’t want to forget important things like creating tagged links.

-- Anticipate bottlenecks in the review process, especially if legal or compliance must approve, and how to deter them.
+- Anticipate bottlenecks in the review process — especially if legal or compliance must approve — and how to avoid them.

 - Ensure that contributors to a task understand their roles and expectations.

-Your workflows should also align directly with your content plan and strategy.
+Your content ops processes should also align directly with your content plan and strategy.
 They are the tactical part of the ecosystem.
 Misalignment here can impact content operations.

 The last part of operations is the people.
 They are, of course, your most valuable assets.
-Your enterprise content team includes those with niche skills and others that are generalists.
-Now that you have your processes in place, you need to align your people to them.
+Your enterprise content team includes those with niche skills and others who are generalists.
+Now that your processes are in place, you need to align your people with them.

-- Strategists for SEO, competitive insights, PR, social media, amplification, and more.
+- Strategists: SEO, competitive insights, PR, social media, and amplification

-- Collaborators, such as product marketers, sales, customer service, and SMEs.
+- Collaborators: Product marketers, sales, customer service, and SMEs

-- Reviewers, which includes editors, brand marketers, legal, compliance, or executives.
+- Reviewers: Editors, brand marketers, legal, compliance, or executives

-- Operations specialists that build out channels, set up tracking, define targets, and manage the technology.
+- Operations specialists: Those who build out channels, set up tracking, define targets, and manage the technology

 Content operations merges technology, processes, and people.
 When you get it right, your throughput and quality remain steady.
 When you’re at this level, content marketing contributes to leads, conversions, and revenue.